spara/golly_I_really_love_soup/README.md

 * President
 * 2016

-wtih, "Golly, I really love soup."
+wtih, "Golly, I really love soup" for, you know, self care.

 This is a fork of [milllenials to snake people](https://github.com/ericwbailey/millennials-to-snake-people)